SABR Membership Profile Tips

-SABR members have a variety of interests, and this is reflected in the diversity of our more than two dozen research committees — from Baseball and the Arts, to Statistical Analysis, to the Deadball Era, to Women in Baseball.
+SABR members have a variety of interests, and this is reflected in the diversity of our more than 30 research committees — from Baseball and the Arts, to Statistical Analysis, to the Deadball Era, to Women in Baseball.

 The publication schedule varies by committee.
 Some newsletters come out once a month while most are published quarterly or bi-annually.
 So while you’re waiting for the next Baseball Research Journal or SABR Digital Library publication to drop, these newsletters are a great source to read new baseball research from SABR members.

 Here are some examples of original articles from our committee newsletters:

 - “Discovery of a ‘New’ Major-League Player: Frank Shaffer/Schiffhauer,” by Peter Morris (Biographical Research, June 2017)